Professor Ann Varley

-Ann Varley holds a first class honours degree in Geography from the University of Oxford.
+Ann Varley holds a double first class honours degree in Geography from the University of Oxford.
 She first came to UCL as a research student; her doctoral thesis on illegal housing development in Mexico City won the British-Mexican Society Postgraduate Prize.
 She worked on an Overseas Development Administration-funded research project on rental and shared housing in Mexico before being appointed as lecturer in the Department of Geography.

 Ann has a broad range of research and publication interests – from disasters to property titles and from ageing to family law – but her work has focused consistently on urban Mexico and Latin America and revolves around the central theme of housing and the home.
 She has co-authored or edited four books, the latest of which, Decoding Gender (edited with Helga Baitenmann and Victoria Chenaut) was published by Rutgers University Press in 2007; a revised and translated version was published in 2010 by the Universidad Nacional Autónoma de México with the support of the United Nations Development Fund for Women, UNIFEM.

 Ann was Christensen Fellow at St Catherine’s College, Oxford, and was awarded an individual residency at the Rockefeller Foundation Study Center in Bellagio, Italy, in 2003.
-She was one of the first recipients of the new University of London Research Fellowship, enabling her to spend several months at the Institute for the Study of the Americas in 2007, and is a member of the ESRC's Peer Review College and the advisory panel of the Commonwealth Scholarship Commission in the UK.
+She was one of the first recipients of the new University of London Research Fellowship, enabling her to spend several months at the Institute for the Study of the Americas in 2007.
+She is a member of the ESRC's Peer Review College and the advisory panel of the Commonwealth Scholarship Commission in the UK, and has reviewed research proposals for the Research Council of Norway.

 In 2010 Ann was awarded the Busk Medal, one of the senior awards of the Royal Geographical Society, for her field work in Mexico.
 She received the Medal from the Society's President, Michael Palin (photo).